Morgan1317/generating-a-readme-with-ease-c9/README.md

   To use the readme generator you will need to clone this repo to a local folder on your computer, and run it from your device using the terminal.

-  Click <a href="https://watch.screencastify.com/v/MMGlF59zakC2taNiVfpF" target="_blank">here</a> if you are interested to see a short video demonstrating how this works.
+  Click <a href="https://watch.screencastify.com/v/MMGlF59zakC2taNiVfpF" target="_blank">here</a> if you are interested to see a short video demonstrating how readme generator works.

   ## Contributing